chairbender/sapf/README.md

     ```
 5. Open mingw64 shell and do the rest of the commands there (not sure if you actually need to run them in mingw64 but that's what I did)
 6. `pacman -S mingw-w64-x86_64-meson mingw-w64-clang-x86_64-libsndfile mingw-w64-clang-x86_64-fftw mingw-w64-clang-x86_64-rtaudio`
-7. Now we've installed the deps - they are somewhere in our system - but meson doesn't actually know where to find all of them.
-Meson uses "pkg-config" to resolve dependencies, so we need to make sure our dependencies can be found using this system.
-Meson (via pkgconfig) looks for `.pc` files under the `$PKG_CONFIG_PATH` env var.
-Some of the deps are already in that path, but not all:
-7. Edit `~/.bash_profile` (i.e. `(msys-install-dir)/home/(username)/.bash_profile`) (create if not exits) and add
-`export PKG_CONFIG_PATH="/clang64/lib/pkgconfig:$PKG_CONFIG_PATH"`
-7. `source ~/.bash_profile` or restart mingw64 shell.
-7. Now we hae to build libedit from source because it's not provided for mingw64.
 7. Now we can try to build.
 We need to always pass --native-file which forces meson to use clang.
 Still in the MinGW64 shell, navigate to the root directory of this repo.
 TODO: Not sure you need to pass it to compile or just setup.